veritaserum27/Ground-Truth-Curation-App/docs/UserStories.md

 - [ ] User can create a new entry with required fields: user query, context, expected response
 - [ ] System automatically captures created timestamp and creator information
-- [ ] System saves entry with unique identifier and initial status of "Draft"
+- [ ] System saves entry with unique identifier and initial status of "New"
 - [ ] All mandatory fields must be completed before saving
 - [ ] System validates data format and provides error messages for invalid entries